levibostian/Teller-Android/docs/create_localrepository.md

     }

     /**
-     * Return a RxJava2 `Observable` that continuously queries the locally cached data and notifies any observers of changes.
+     * Return a RxJava2 `Observable` that continuously queries the locally cache and notifies any observers of changes.
      * Note: This function is guaranteed to be called on the main UI thread.
      *
      * Do *not* send `null` in the `Observable` returned from this function.
 This is a rule set by RxJava and it will throw an exception.
-     * If your cache data is in an "empty" state, either (1) return an empty value (Example: an empty String, "") or (2) create a POJO with an optional inside of it.
+     * If your cache is in an "empty" state, either (1) return an empty value (Example: an empty String, "") or (2) create a POJO with an optional inside of it.
      */
     override fun observeCache(requirements: GitHubUsernameGetCacheRequirements): Observable<String> {
     }

     /**
-     * Help Teller determine is your cached data is "empty" or not.
+     * Help Teller determine is your cache is "empty" or not.
      * Note: This function is guaranteed to be called on the same thread as `observeCache()`.
      *
      * In our example, an empty String (""), is what we qualify as empty.
-If you have a POJO, List, or any other data type, you return back if the `cache` parameter is empty or not.
+If you have a POJO, List, or any other type, you return back if the `cache` parameter is empty or not.
      */
     override fun isCacheEmpty(cache: String, requirements: GitHubUsernameGetCacheRequirements): Boolean = cache.isBlank()